fbpx

 • Misread the question and thus wrote incorrect algebra or solved for wrong variable

-For Sentence Correction (GMAT) or Writing (SAT), you might use categories such as:
+For Verbal Reasoning (GMAT) or Evidence-Based Reading and Writing (SAT), you might use categories such as:

-• Did not know the rule (in another column, specify the rule)
+• SAT only: Did not know the rule (in another column, specify the rule)

-• Know the rules involved but did not notice them here (in another column, say why)
+• SAT only: Know the rules involved but did not notice them here (in another column, say why)

-Some mistakes feel silly in retrospect, but an exam does not know or care if you missed the question for a good reason or a “silly” one.
-“Silly” mistakes are often calculation mistakes.
+Some mistakes feel silly or stupid in retrospect, but an exam does not know or care if you missed the question for a good reason or a bad one.
+“Silly” mistakes are often calculation or misreading mistakes.

-This doesn’t mean that you don’t know how to calculate this type of problem, but it does mean that for some reason, you failed to calculate correctly in this instance.
-When going over your errors, be specific in thinking about why.
+This doesn’t mean that you don’t know how to answer this type of problem, but it does mean that you failed to answer correctly in this instance.
+When going over your errors, be specific in thinking about the specific reason for the error.
+What was going on in your mind?
+Where were your eyes?
+What did you write?

-No matter how silly the mistake, it belongs in your Error Log.
-This way you are achieving accuracy and honesty, so that you can focus on where and how to improve.
+No matter how silly or stupid you think the mistake is, it belongs in your Error Log.
+You need accurate information so that you can focus on where and how to improve.

 If you say, “I don’t know, it was just down to the last two and I picked the wrong one,” you need to go deeper: